|The river Brent in Brent Lodge Park.|

 The name means ‘Horsa’s hill’, resulting in a popular association with the legendary Horsa who with his brother Hengist is said to have led the Anglo-Saxon occupation of England in the 5th century.
 Alternatively, according to a Victorian account, it’s the burial place of a Saxon chief called Horsa who fought a battle with his son-in-law Bren at Brentford over his daughter’s honour.
 But this seems equally fanciful: ‘Horsa’ was a common Saxon name and the first attested Battle of Brentford was between the Anglo-Saxons and the Danes (see Ring 6).
 In fact, the hill was settled long before Saxon times and may have been farmed 7,000 years ago.
 Partial archaeological excavations have unearthed evidence of a Celtic Iron Age settlement on the summit, now a scheduled Ancient Monument.

 I’ve described three different routes to the top.
 The preferred Ring route up the western flank is admirably direct and not too steep until the final flight of steps, but there’s a longer and perhaps more interesting signed alternative that includes a bit more of the canal and the buildings of Horsenden Farm, including toilets.
-The unofficial Green London Way, meanwhile, follows the alternative route through the farm then opts for a more direct climb up the northern slope: this is the most challenging option, with a stile and a long flight of rough steps through woodland, but all three involve some effort, rewarded by the views.
+The unofficial Green London Way, meanwhile, follows the alternative route through the farm then opts for a more direct climb up the southern slope: this is the most challenging option, with a stile and a long flight of rough steps through woodland, but all three involve some effort, rewarded by the views.

 The main trail ignores the formal entrance to the site and heads instead across Horsenden Green, once the locus of a small settlement.
 Through a band of woodland, you emerge into a meadow known as Home Mead, striated by the remains of ancient hedgerows, with the views improving as you climb.
 You might even encounter cattle, as grazing has been reintroduced to the site.
 Crossing a flat terrace below the summit, you’re walking over a large covered reservoir constructed in 1951, though disused since the early 1960s.
 Then there’s the final flight of steps to the top.